 So what can you do?
 Etch your portrait on a cave’s wall, like the cavemen did?
 That’s great, except that you’ll need to do it in thousands of caves, just for the chance that some drawings will survive.
 And what can multison learn about you from an etched portrait with no words?
 Basically, all that we know about the cavemen from their drawings is which animals they used to hunt.
 That’s not a very efficient form to transmit information through the ages.

 Another possibility (and one that I’ve considered doing myself) is to genetically engineer a bacteria that contains information about you in its genetic code.
-Scientists have already shown they can write information in the DNA of a bacteria, turning it into a.
+Scientists have already shown they can write information in the DNA of a bacteria, turning it into a living hard drive.
 Some microorganisms should have room enough for thousands of bytes of data, and each time they replicate, each of the descendants will carry the message forward into the future.
 You have the evolving language issue here again, but at least you’ll get the text of message across to multison.
 He should really appreciate all the effort you’ve put into this, by the way.

 But he probably won’t even know about it, because bacteria are not great copywriters.
 Every time your bacteria divides into two, some of its DNA will mutate.
 When critical genes mutate, the bacteria dies.
 But your text is not essential to the germ’s continued existence, and so it is most likely that in a few thousand years (probably closer to a decade), the bacteria will just shed off the extra-DNA load.